-But before you get to coursework in your major, you’ll need to complete about 2 years of general education (that’s where an Associate degree plays it’s role.)
+But before you get to coursework in your major, you’ll need to complete about 2 years of general education (that’s where an Associate degree plays it’s a role.)

-A Bachelor’s degree requires the completion of approximately 80-120 credit hours as a whole, though the credit hours may differ from one course to other, whereas an Associate degree, needs the completion of approximately 40 credit hours.
+A Bachelor’s degree requires the completion of approximately 80-120 credit hours as a whole, though the credit hours may differ from one course to another, whereas an Associate degree, needs the completion of approximately 40 credit hours.

 An Associate degree can be earned in half the time compared to the Bachelor’s degree.